bjyzj/bjyzj/README.md

 ## Hi there 👋

+My name is Beyza, and I am a newly graduate Bioinformatician/Research Intern.

+- 🔭 I’m currently working on a multi-omics investigation that compares clear cell renal carcinoma and clear cell ovarian carcinoma profiles to identify key biomarkers and molecular signatures.
+The insights generated from this analysis may help inform more effective therapeutic strategies for a rare, clear cell ovarian cancer.

 <!--
 **bjyzj/bjyzj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.